zacstewart/zacstewart.github.io/README.md

 The best solution we've encountered has been to train a `MultinomialNB` using either bigram counts or frequencies.

+## Final Thoughts

+There you have it!
+In what I hope was minimally painful reading, you've seen how to build a spam classifier from start to finish.
+There's still a lot of engineering work to be done if you wanted to put this thing into production, but that's another blog post for another day.
+Aside from that, there are many more avenues to explore, especially regarding improving accuracy.

 Something you should be asking yourself by this time is, "Why all the arbitrary parameters?"
 Why did we binarize at a threshold of 0.0?
 Why unigrams and bigrams?
 We were particular in the way we went about evaluating the accuracy of